sidhantls/sidhantls.github.io/_posts/2025-08-26-cross-attention-steering.md

 At the end of this process, we obtain steering vectors for each cross-attention layer, shaped as (num diffusion, dim).

-### 2.4 Applying Steering Vectors
+### 1.4 Applying Steering Vectors
 During inference, the hook can be configured to inject the appropriate steering vector at each diffusion timestep.
-At each forward pass, we adjust the hidden activations by adding or subtracting a scaled version of $\(v\)$:
+At each forward pass, we adjust the hidden activations by adding or subtracting a scaled version of $v$:
 {% raw %}
 $$
    h'(x) = h(x) + \alpha v